John Hyde (judge): Shorthand

 Approximately 40 pages of the notebooks are written in shorthand, which Hyde used to conceal thoughts and record his fellow judges accepting bribes.
+Hyde used James Weston's shorthand system "Stenography compleated".
+Weston's shorthand system was first published in 1727.

 Notebooks' history

 After Hyde's death the notebooks passed to Chief Justice Sir Robert Chambers who continued writing them till his retirement in 1798.
 Chambers intended to have the notebooks published but died in 1803 before doing so.
 The notebooks then passed to Chambers' wife Frances Wilton Chambers, who gave them to Sir Charles Harcourt Chambers, the nephew of Robert Chambers and puisne judge at the Bombay Supreme Court.
 When Charles Harcourt Chambers died in 1828, the notebooks returned to Frances Wilton Chambers who gave them to Sir William Russell, the Chief Justice of the Supreme Court of Judicature at Fort William in 1832.
 The notebooks remained in the Supreme Court's library until the creation of the High Court of Calcutta in 1862 when they were transferred to the High Court's Bar Library.

 In 1974, the notebooks were transferred from the High Court's Bar Library to the Victoria Memorial.
 In 1978, the notebooks, with the exception of volumes 1-3 (since they were too brittle) were microfilmed by the National Library of India.
 Two microfilm copies were made, one of which remains in poor condition at the National Library while the other is in the United States.
 In 2019, the U.S. microfilm has been digitised and is available freely online.

 In 2014 and 2015, the Victoria Memorial in conjunction with Jadavpur University's School of Cultural Texts and Records digitized the notebooks, including the remains of volumes 1-3.
 However, these digitised images have not yet been released to the public.